 ITMAGINATION prides itself on empowering innovators.
 As a company, we seek to empower the innovator in our workforce, and we seek to achieve the same with you.
 We’re not here to help you ‘fix’ systems (although we’re pretty good at that too) – we’re here to empower you and your business with technology solutions that deliver real value to your business and help you stand out in the market.

 We have extensive experience working with international clients.
-More than half of our revenue comes from international clients, one-third of which are US based or have US roots.
-More than 50 people from our workforce are currently engaged in projects for our US-based clients.
+More than half of our revenue comes from international clients, one-third of whom are US based or have US roots.
+More than 120 people from our workforce are currently engaged in projects for our US-based clients.